Bioclima00/page.github.io/content/contact/index.md

     content:
       title: Contact
       text: |-
-        We look forward to hearing from you.
+        We look forward to hearing from you
       email: yuanchao.fan@sz.tsinghua.edu.cn
       phone: 180 2698 4060
       address: